borgbackup/borg/docs/internals/data-structures.rst

 the *mandatory* set is currently defined.

-Upon reading the manifest, the Borg client has already determined which operation is to be performed.
+Upon reading the manifest, the Borg client has already determined which operation should be performed.
 If feature flags are found in the manifest, the set of feature flags supported by the client is compared to the mandatory set found in the manifest.
 If any unsupported flags are found (i.e. the mandatory set is not a subset of the features supported by the Borg client used), the operation